Ranen Sen

-Ranendranath Sen (September 23, 1909 – November 13, 2003) was an Indian communist politician and trade unionist.
+Ranendranath Sen (23 September 1909 – 13 November 2003) was an Indian communist politician and trade unionist.
 He was the president of All India Trade Union Congress from 1973 to 1976.
-He was member of 3rd Lok Sabha, 4th Lok Sabha and 5th Lok Sabha from Barasat constituency.
-He elected to West Bengal Legislative Assembly in 1952 and 1957 from Maniktala Assembly constituency.
-He previously associated with National Revolutionary Movement in undivided Bengal-Jugantar Party.
+He was member of the 3rd Lok Sabha, 4th Lok Sabha and 5th Lok Sabha from Barasat constituency.
+He was elected to the West Bengal Legislative Assembly in 1952 and 1957 from Maniktala Assembly constituency.
+He was previously associated with National Revolutionary Movement in undivided Bengal-Jugantar Party.